nevinkopp/nevinkopp.github.io/_projects/5_project.md

     </div>
 </div>
 <div class="caption">
-    Class getting their robots ready to attempt the course
+    Class getting their robots ready to attempt the course.
 </div>